 - Cast Iron Cookware

-- Camp Chef Stove and fuel
+- Camping Stove and Fuel

 This list has some obvious items, like a stove, spatula and marshmallow sticks… but don’t forget the all-important coffee press!
-We are partial to GSI’s Commuter Java Press, so you don’t have to rely on instant coffee!
+We are partial to GSI’s Outdoor Java Press, so you don’t have to rely on instant coffee!

 If you are going to be cooking on an open fire, make sure to pack some gloves and a campfire grate, as well as your cast iron dutch oven.